jscottym/docs-mcp-server/deploy-railway.md

 ## Service Configuration

-The Railway deployment runs the **web interface** by default on Railway's assigned port.
+The Railway deployment runs the **MCP server** by default on Railway's assigned port.
 You can access:

-- **Web Interface**: Available at your Railway app URL (uses `PORT` environment variable)
+- **MCP Server**: Available at your Railway app URL with `/sse` endpoint (uses `PORT` environment variable)
-- **MCP Server**: For MCP access, you would need to deploy a separate Railway service with MCP-specific configuration
+- **Web Interface**: For web UI access, you would need to deploy a separate Railway service or modify the Dockerfile to run the web interface instead

 ## Custom Domains